Our roots and our passion – Celebrating 49 years.

-AlA Redwood Empire, a chapter of the American Institute of Architects, is an association that represents member architects and professionals in eight Northern California regions including Del Norte, Humboldt, Lake, Mendocino, Modoc, Siskiyou, Sonoma, and Trinity counties.
-Over its 29-year history, the chapter has pro- vided its members with opportunities for professional development and continuing education through programs, design awards, and its monthly newsletter, The NorthCoast Architect.
+AlA Redwood Empire, a local chapter of the American Institute of Architects, is an association that represents member architects and professionals in eight Northern California regional counties including Del Norte, Humboldt, Lake, Mendocino, Modoc, Siskiyou, Sonoma, and Trinity counties.
+Over its 48-year history, the chapter has provided its members with opportunity for professional development and continuing education through programming, design awards and local and national advocacy and community leadership.

 The chapter’s roots can be traced back to the 1930’s and Clarence Caukins, a man who headed what was then Santa Rosa’s only architecture firm.
 As the area grew, one of Caukin’s employees left to form J. Clarence Felciano Architects.
 This marked the beginning of many new firms, and by the 1950’s, there was a growing need for communication between them.
 To meet the need, the San Francisco based AlA Northern California chapter created a special Sonoma County Section.
 Unfortunately, the Section was a weak voice and was not involved in many local issues.

-Chapter membership and involvement continued to grow in the late 1990’s, with a successful AIA Re- gional Urban Assistance Team (R/ UDA T) visit to the Santa Rosa area.
-The process provided much publicity for the AIARE chapter, and resulted in CityVision, a new non-profit organization working to bring the R/UDA T recommendations to life.
+Chapter membership and involvement continued to grow in the late 1990’s, with a successful AIA Regional Urban Assistance Team (R/UDAT) visit to the Santa Rosa area.
+The process provided much publicity for the AIARE chapter, and resulted in CityVision, a new non-profit organization working to bring the R/UDAT recommendations to life.
 We have had numerous SDATs and R/UDATs in our chapter since helping to redesign the communities in which we live and serve.